developerdwivedi/React-blog-App/README.md

 ### Register

 ![register](./public/register.png)
-Create a new user by entered email, username, password.
+Create a new user by entering email, username, and password.

 ### Home

 ![after login screen](./public/after-login.png)
-Upon logging in or registering, users will be directed to the homepage where they can browse all posts created by other users and make their own post, along with their titles and descriptions and image.
+Upon logging in or registering, users will be directed to the homepage, where they can browse all posts created by other users and create their own posts, along with their titles, descriptions, and images.

 ### New post

 ![newpost](./public/create-new-post.png)
-By clicking on the 'Add Post' button, users can access a modal that allows them to create a new post with a title, description, image URL, and content.
+By clicking on the 'Add Post' button, users can access a modal to create a new post with a title, description, image URL, and content.

 ### Others